 O&P Woman of the Year

-Open to all women in the profession, the O&P Woman of the Year Award is presented to someone who has made significant contributions to her patients, community, business, and the O&P profession throughout her career.
-Congratulations, Nina!
+OPGA is proud to announce that the nomination period for the 2025 O&P Woman of the Year Award is open.
+The O&P Woman of the Year Award is open to all women in the profession and is presented to someone who has made significant contributions to her patients, community, business, and the O&P profession throughout her career.

 Award Details and Selection Process

-Every year, OPGA organizes the Woman of the Year award campaign, and a selection committee made up of O&P professionals will be tasked to select the winner.
-The award was presented during the AOPA National Assembly in the OPGA booth on Thursday, September 29 at 9:45 a.m.
+Every year, OPGA organizes the Woman of the Year award campaign, and a selection committee made up of O&P professionals is tasked to select the winner.
+The award will be presented during the 2025 AOPA National Assembly on Thursday, September 4, 2025, at 9:50 a.m. in the Product Preview Theater (PPT) located in the exhibit hall.

 Selection Committee